vgurianov/uml-sp/docs/tutorial.md

 **Plan of experiment:** Observe Mr. Brown and Mr. Goldsmith dialog.<br/><br/>
 Go "UseCase" tab and draw Use Case diagram .<br>
 <p><img src="UseCase.png" alt="" /></p>
+Figure 3.
+Use-Case Diagram<br/>

-A *Use-Case model* define the functional requirements of the software of simulation: system must do "Prepare","Step" and "Visualize".</p>
+A *Use-Case model* define the functional requirements of the software of simulation: system must do "Prepare","Step" and "Visualize".<br/>
 Use-case must be accurately describe.
-A main use-case is "Step" use-case.
-**Description:** Interlocutor listen to the speaker.
+A main use-case is "Step" use-case.<br/> **Description:** Interlocutor listen to the speaker.
 Interlocutor ponder a message.
-Interlocutor give answer.</p>
+Interlocutor give answer.<br/>
 We recommend use a semi-formal description, i.e. specification of use-case (see *UML2 SP Application guide*).

 ## 2. Conceptual modeling